For discussion and to post pictures/videos of your MudLED in action, please see our RCGroups Thread.

 - Make sure your power source can supply enough current for the LEDs.
 The standard is to allow 50mA per LED.
 So 100 LEDs would require a 5A BEC.
 But this does vary between different LED makes and depends on what you are displaying (full white draws the most power).
 In testing 5V LEDs have drawn roughly 4A per 100 LEDs when all white.

 Your MudLED only turns the wifi on when it is configuration mode.
 This is to avoid interference with 2.4 Ghz radios and save battery.
-You can put the MudLED into configuration mode in two ways:
+You can put the MudLED into configuration mode in a few ways:

 - Cycle your PWM input between 0-100% 5 times within 5 seconds (it's easiest to do this using a switch on your transmitter)